easyfly007/carnd_term2_proj/proj_pid_control/writeup.md

 ## project basic information

-this is the project code for Udacity CarND (nano degree) term2 PID control project. the purpose of the project is to provide an algorithm that result a proper steering and throttle value based on the received speed and cross ctrack error (cte).
+this is the project code for Udacity CarND (nano degree) term2 PID control project. the purpose of the project is to provide an algorithm that result a proper steering value based on the received speed and cross ctrack error (cte).

-when the server code provided a proper throttle and steer value, the simulation car will response accordingly. (with some delay).
+when the server code provided a proper throttle, the simulation car will response accordingly. (with some delay).

 ## steering algorithm